jmonlong/manu-vggafannot/manuscript.md

 `cartoon to explain this in supplement?`{.red}

 This algorithm was implemented in Python and uses the *libbdsg* module[@libbdsg] to query the pangenome.
-It is made available in the public repository of this study at `GITHUB_REPO/analysis/encode`{.red}.
+It is made available in the public repository of this study in the `analysis/encode` folder of this paper's repository[@repo].

 ### Annotating known variants